The news has been abuzz recently with two big cybersecurity-related announcements which have been people worried about their personal cyber hygiene.

 - Facebook and Google are being called out for another privacy-related incident in which they seemed to have played outside the rules to capture personal information and habits, putting profit over privacy protections.

-These two incidents were clearly focused on individuals and their digital identities and footprints.
+These two incidents were clearly focused on individuals and their personal cyber security habits and footprints.
 However, they should also give pause to companies.
-We know that a person’s digital habits are constant – how a person uses digital technology does not differ between home and work life.
+We know that a person’s personal cyber security habits are constant – how a person uses digital technology does not differ between home and work life.
 So, if a person is lackadaisical with their digital hygiene at home, they will most likely do the same at work.
 This is especially true if your employees are allowed to use personal phones, tablets or laptops as part of their work (remote employment, work from home days, etc.).

 As the Technical Director at Global Learning Systems, a 100% remote work environment, my team and I know this well.
 Supporting employees across multiple continents can be a challenge.
 What have we found to be best practices in relation to creating a secure digital work environment for our staff that carries over to their personal cybersecurity habits?

 - TRAINING – I cannot stress enough how important this is.
 For example, with a 100% workforce, GLS cannot take advantage of common security practices, such as running clean desk audits.
-Training your employees on the information and data security standards and regulations related to their jobs is critical, as it empowers them to take responsibility for their activities, even if you are not monitoring them 24×7.
+Training your employees on the information and data security standards and regulations related to their jobs is critical, as it empowers them to take responsibility for their activities and personal cyber hygiene, even if you are not monitoring them 24×7.

 - Information Security Program (ISP) – Your ISP is a documented roadmap for your employees.
 It lays out the best practices and expectations in relation to information and data security.
 It acts as a knowledge base and a primary resource in your organization.
 Make sure you have one in place.